 Integrity Monitor overview

-With Integrity Monitor, you can simplify regulatory compliance for your enterprise by consolidating tools and accomplish the following:
+With Integrity Monitor, you can simplify regulatory compliance for your enterprise by consolidating tools and accomplish the following tasks:

-- Continuously monitor critical operating system (OS), application, and log files, as well as critical Windows registry paths.
+- Continuously monitor critical operating system (OS), application, and log files, and critical Windows registry paths.

 - Deploy continuous monitoring for common or new attack vectors to any dynamic group of computers or across the enterprise.